 Cilantro is effective in extracting mercury and other heavy metals from your system.
 The herb is even believed to cross the blood-brain barrier and remove heavy metals from the brain.

 Garlic is another great chelating food.
-The sulfer in garlic works to eliminate heavy metals.
+The sulfur in garlic works to eliminate heavy metals.

 Lemon (Pectin in Citrus Pith)

 The health benefits/uses of lemon include: throat infections, indigestion, rheumatism, high blood pressure, immunity, cleansing, detoxifying, and is even a cancer fighter.
-Lemons are excellent sources of vitamin C, B6, potassium, folate, flavonoids and the outstanding phytochemical, limonene.
+Lemons are excellent sources of vitamin C, B6, potassium, folate, flavonoids, and outstanding phytochemical, Limonene.

 Pith is the inner rind that protects the juicy part of the fruit.
-Pith contains bioflavonoids, which fight allergies, inflammation and even cancer.
-The pectin in rinds from all citrus fruits has demonstrated dramatic heavy metal detox capacity and has been found to chelate heavy metals and other contaminants from the blood stream.
+The pith contains bioflavonoids, which fight allergies, inflammation and even cancer.
+The pectin in rinds from all citrus fruits has demonstrated dramatic heavy metal detox capacity and has been found to chelate heavy metals and other contaminants from the bloodstream.

 And the Other Superstars

 Hippie Dust.
 Nooch.
 Whatever you want to call it.
 Nutritional yeast is inactive yeast, often used for its savory, cheesy flavor.
 It’s vegan and gluten-free and available in most health food stores.
 It’s also got tons of nutrients, including B-vitamins, zinc, and protein.

 While Brazil nuts are not chelation food, Brazil nuts work to restore the good minerals, like selenium and zinc, that may be lost in the chelation process.